jupyterlab/extension-examples/advanced/server-extension/README.md

 install_npm(HERE, build_cmd="build:prod", npm=["jlpm"]),
 ```

-It will ensure one of the generated JS files is `lib/jlabextexample.js`:
+It will ensure one of the generated files is `jlab_ext_example/labextension/package.json`:

 ```py
 # setup.py#L24-L27